Why Low-Budget Google Ads Campaigns Fail So Quickly

 Expert Perspective: Why Low Budgets Reveal True Campaign Quality

-From a PPC agency perspective, low budgets act as a stress test.
-They reveal whether a campaign is built on intent clarity or assumptions.
+From the perspective of a PPC agency in India, low budgets act as a stress test.

 This is why low-budget performance is often a more reliable indicator of campaign quality than high-budget results.